-Cavallo, Cruces, and Perez-Truglia (2017) and Cullen and Perez-Truglia (2022) show how the coefficient β_1 can be given a more structural interpretation.
-Specifically, under Bayesian updating with normally distributed priors and signals (where the moments of these distributions are independent of each other), and quadratic loss function, updating of beliefs will be linear in the perception gap. β_1 captures the weight respondents put on the signal, while putting a weight of $1-\beta_1$ on their prior belief.
+Cavallo et al. (2017) and Cullen and Perez-Truglia (2018) show how the coefficient β_1 can be given a more structural interpretation.
+Specifically, under Bayesian updating with normally distributed priors and signals (where the moments of these distributions are independent of each other), and quadratic loss function, updating of beliefs will be linear in the perception gap. β_1 captures the weight respondents put on the signal, while putting a weight of $1 - \beta_1$ on their prior belief.

 Table 1 gives an overview of estimated learning rates from a few select information experiments that provide quantitative information and calculate such learning rates.
 Many of the papers estimating quantitative learning rates focus on macroeconomic expectations.
-For instance, Armantier et al. (2016) find a learning rate of 0.39 for oneyear inflation expectations in response to a professional forecast.
-Armona, Fuster, and Zafar (2019) estimate an instantaneous learning rate of 0.18 for house price growth in response to information about past house price growth.
+For instance, Armantier et al. (2016) find a learning rate of 0.39 for 1-year inflation expectations in response to a professional forecast.
+Armona et al. (2019) estimate an instantaneous learning rate of 0.18 for house price growth in response to information about past house price growth.
 In a two-month follow-up, they estimate a learning rate of 0.13, indicating a high degree of persistence.
-Cavallo, Cruces, and Perez-Truglia (2016) estimate learning rates between 0.3 and 0.8 for inflation expectations in response to information about official inflation statistics or product price changes, which persist at about half of their initial values in a two-month follow-up.
+Cavallo et al. (2016) estimate learning rates between 0.3 and 0.8 for inflation expectations in response to information about official inflation statistics or product price changes, which persist at about half of their initial values in a two-month follow-up.
 Roth and Wohlfart (2020) estimate a learning rate of 0.32 for recession expectations in response to a professional forecast.
-In a twoweek follow-up, they document a learning rate of 0.13, indicating a moderate degree of persistence.
+In a two-week follow-up, they document a learning rate of 0.13, indicating a moderate degree of persistence.
 Taken together, these papers document that people persistently learn from the information provided, but that effects in most cases become weaker over time.

-Effect Sizes on Beliefs versus Behavior.- Effect sizes on self-reported attitudes and behavioral measures are typically much smaller in magnitude than effect sizes on belief updating in response to information treatments.
-For instance, Alesina, Stantcheva, and Teso (2018) employ an information treatment to generate exogenous variation in perceptions of social mobility.
+Effect sizes on beliefs versus behavior Effect sizes on self-reported attitudes and behavioral measures are typically much smaller in magnitude than effect sizes on belief updating in response to information treatments.
+For instance, Alesina et al. (2018c) employ an information treatment to generate exogenous variation in perceptions of social mobility.
 While perceptions about the probability of remaining in the bottom quintile of the income distribution increase by 9.7 percentage points-thus making treated respondents substantially more pessimistic about the social mobility process-the authors find essentially no average impact on policy preferences.
 Similarly, an experiment by Kuziemko et al. (2015) provides respondents with accurate information about the income distribution.
 They find a large effect on beliefs about income inequality: treated respondents are 12 percentage points more likely to believe that income inequality has increased.
 By contrast, policy preferences are largely unaffected by the treatment.
 Haaland and Roth (2020) report results from an experiment where effect sizes on beliefs and preferences are quite similar in magnitude.
 Specifically, they provide respondents with research evidence showing no adverse labor market impacts of low-skilled immigration.
-Treated respondents become 17.1 percent of a standard deviation more optimistic about the labor market impacts of low-skilled immigrants and 14.1 percent of a standard deviation more in favor of lowskilled immigration.17
+Treated respondents become 17.1 percent of a standard deviation more optimistic about the labor market impacts of low-skilled immigrants and 14.1 percent of a standard deviation more in favor of low-skilled immigration.16